Starlite Twin Open Air Drive-In

 The Starlite Open Air Drive-In, as most references spelled it, opened in March 1956.
 The Motion Picture Herald reported on March 31, 1956: “Bill and Prudie Underhill have opened a new 450-car drive-in, the Starlight, in Twenty-Nine Palms.”

 The Motion Picture Almanac listed the Starlite Open Air Drive-In, capacity 400, owner William Underhill, through its 1966 edition.
 In 1958 it was twinned, with a larger screen facing east and a smaller one facing north.
-The 1977 MPA said the Starlite was owned by D. Dunham.
-In 1980, the owner became J. Shay, who continued to own the Starlite Twin through the final MPA list in 1988.
+From January 1, 1973 the Starlite Twin Open Air Drive-In was owned by D. Dunham.
+Frome September 1978 the owner became J. Shay, who continued to own the Starlite Twin through the final MPA list in 1988.

 The Starlite was still included in a 1994 topo map, but a 2005 aerial showed it completely gone, replaced by the Sagewood Apartments.